VSirrr/vue-exposure/README.md

 # VueExposure

-A Vue component to add IntersectionObserver and MutationObserver to Vue component or HTML element.
+A Vue2 component to add IntersectionObserver and MutationObserver to Vue2 component or HTML element.

 ## Usage